 Mr Speaker, a 2011 study indicated that approximately 36% of the 255 000 subsidy beneficiaries since 1994 have not received ownership of their properties.
-The Western Cape Department of Human Settlements subsequently initiated a Title Deeds Program in order to eradicate this backlog.
-We have reduced this backlog to 28% by issuing of 20 400 title deeds to individuals who should have previously received them.
-The empowerment of individuals through land ownership and official title deed transfer is crucial if we want to redress consequences of the 1913 Native Land Act.
+The Western Cape Department of Human Settlements subsequently initiated a Title Deeds Programme in order to eradicate this backlog.
+We have reduced it to 28% by issuing of 20 400 title deeds to individuals who should have previously received them.

+This is a top-priority programme that we are continuing with.
+The empowerment of individuals through land ownership and official title deed transfers is crucial if we want to redress consequences of the 1913 Native Land Act.

 We have also continued to prioritise access to clean water and sanitation.
-By December 2012, the Access to Basic Services program has ensured a further 10 995 people have benefitted from access to clean water, and 8 225 have benefitted from access to sanitation since 2009.
+By December 2012, the Access to Basic Services programme has ensured a further 10 995 people have benefited from access to clean water, over 8 000 have also benefited from access to sanitation since 2009.

-Mr Speaker, there are numerous other interventions that have been introduced by our government to uplift poor communities in our province but time constraints mean I cannot provide more detail about these today.
+Mr Speaker, there are numerous other interventions that have been introduced by our government to uplift the poor in our province, but time constraints mean I cannot provide more detail about these today.
+This includes meeting our target of 83% of residents in the province within a 25 km radius of a Thusong Centre, which provide a range of services from all spheres of government to communities living away from metropolitan areas.

-This includes meeting our target of 83% of residents in the province are within a 25km radius of a Thusong centre, which provide a range of services to communities living away from metropolitan areas.
-Services available at these centres include: birth registrations and the issuing of ID books, social security grants, TB and HCT testing and family planning and also access to programmes run by the departments of human settlements, labour and agriculture.
-By the end of the third quarter of 2012/2013 our government will also have rolled out 37 Thusong mobiles that will benefit around 41 840 people.
+Services available at these centres include birth registrations, the issuing of ID documents, social security grants, TB and HCT testing and family planning as well as access to programmes run by the departments of human settlements, labour and agriculture.
+By the end of the third quarter of 2013, our government will also have rolled out 37 mobile Thusong Centres that will benefit about 41 840 people in our province.